cloudfoundry/cf-app-utils-ruby/README.md

 require 'cf-app-utils'
 ```

+## Credentials

-You can then grab the credentials hash:
+grabbing the credentials hash:

 ```ruby
 # Get credentials for the service instance with the given name